-To view these settings, select Advanced > USB Storage > Media Server.
+To view these settings, select Advanced > USB Storage > Media Server to display the following screen:

 By default the Enable Media Server check box and the Automatic (when new files are added) radio button are selected.
 When these options are selected, the router scans for media files whenever new files are added to the ReadySHARE USB hard drive.